-In Tuscania, LdM students' successful integration with the community and its residents is key.
-Staff and faculty welcome LdM students with open arms, teaching and encouraging them to build relationships in this new and inspiring cultural context.
+In Tuscania, LdM students' successful integration with the local community is key.
+Staff and faculty welcome LdM students with open arms, teaching and supporting them in their individual and communal journeys of life-changing discovery.

 1. GENERAL INFORMATION

 1.6 Memberships, Collaborations, and Affiliates